seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Past Life Regression**: Hypnosis to explore previous incarnations.
 - **Angel Walks** : Spiritually enriching, serene celebration that invites deep connection to the Divine, to unity, and to love.
 - **Biomagnetic Therapy** : Natural therapy that proposes re-establishing the normal internal cellular environment through the use of pairs of magnets of medium intensity that seek to equalize the organism’s pH level.
+- **Intuitive Reading** : Session in which a practitioner tunes into a person's energy — with or without cards, objects, or touch — and relays impressions, images, and guidance said to come from intuition rather than from learned divination systems.
+Used as a mirror for questions the client is already carrying.
+- **L-Rods (Energy Dowsing)** : Pair of L-shaped metal rods held loosely in each hand, which cross or swing apart in response to the dowser's questions.
+Traditionally used to locate water and buried objects, they are also used in energy work to trace ley lines, map a person's aura, or detect "geopathic stress" in a home.
+The movement is generally explained by the ideomotor effect — unconscious micro-movements of the hands.
 - **Aura Reading** : Practice of intuitively perceiving or sensing the energy field (colors, vibrations, or patterns) surrounding a person, believed to reflect their emotional, spiritual, or physical state.
 - **Grounding** : Walking barefoot on wet ground to realign our magnetic field with the Earth magnetic field.
 - **Numerology** : Method of divination that uses numbers to symbolize the vibrational patterns of your life.